AdamSimkinbgu/ADSS_Group_A/README.md

 # ADSS – Advanced Distributed Software System

-This repository contains a multi-module distributed information system developed as part of the *Advanced Distributed Software Systems* course at Ben-Gurion University.
+This repository contains a multi-module distributed information system developed as part of the *Software System Analysis and Design* course at Ben-Gurion University.
-The project models the full digital transformation of the “Super-Li” retail chain, transitioning from manual, paper-based workflows to a unified, scalable software platform.
+The project models the full digital transformation of the “Super-Lee” retail chain, transitioning from manual, paper-based workflows to a unified, scalable software platform.

 ---